Mandate and Scope

 The Office of the Child and Youth Advocate is an external advocacy system.
 Reporting directly to the Legislature provides the Child and Youth Advocate with greater independence.
 The OCYA provides a check and balance on behalf of young people when government intervention has been necessary to ensure their safety, security and development and when government has significant decision making responsibility and authority on their behalf.

 Our work is focused on ensuring young people who come to our attention understand their rights and have every reasonable opportunity to participate in the decision making that affects them.
 The primary recipients of feedback from our Office are Alberta's Legislature and the Ministries of Human Services and Solicitor General/Public Security.
-This feedback is provided informally on a continuous basis and is formally conveyed through quarterly reports and an annual report.
+This feedback is provided informally on a continuous basis and is formally conveyed through reports such as Service Reports, Special Reports and the Annual Report.
 Copies of these reports can be found on our website.

 United Nations Convention on the Rights of the Child